datagrove/mangrove/webrtc/readme.md

 How to sync though?
 All updates should be in a peer wal.
 The only thing we need to add is that we only trim at the least checkpoint of the cluster instead of our greatest checkpoint.

 To incorporate websocket signaling we have a "signal" command { to: DeviceId }

+when to increase epoch? how to re-establish membership? if timeout/retry doesn't work, send to next{e} to every member.

+how do we keep from duplicating a message? rifl? hash chain? "at"? force reader to check? vector clock?

+write rpc.id->location atomically with the append.

+write(log, client,lsn, value) -> pos -> ack(log,rpcid)

+create table (log,client, lsn); check that lsn = lsnprev+1. we can keep this cached.

+watermarks solve the problem, but add latency. the 1.5 rt only tells you the write succeeded, but not it's position. what about the inv-ack though? it's timestamp can serve as a watermark? as long as the received time is less than the inv.ack time (lamport clock?) then order should be established by that. on recovery

+lookup (log,rpcid)

 what about moving the file? what about eliminating the extra inval copy?